 By default, this function does nothing.
 Your application needs to overload this function in order to implement your View functionality.
 More information about blueprints can be found in the Flask documentation.

-facets.configuration
+ext.configuration

-flask_diamond.facets.configuration.init_configuration(self) Load the application configuration from the SETTINGS environment variable.
+''' flask_diamond.ext.configuration.init_configuration (self) Load the application configuration from the SETTINGS environment variable. '''

 SETTINGS must contain a filename that points to the configuration file.